MARSHA NEWTON ~ MA. PGCE. BA.(Hons)

 She loves directing ballets and helping dancers to bring out the artistry and storytelling in all performing arts genres.
 She has directed numerous ballets such as Giselle, Polar Express, Nutcracker Swings, Cinderella, Coppelia, amongst others; she believes that all performance genres are ultimately about storytelling and are intrinsically interlocked with the art of theatre.

-Prior to moving to Atlanta Marsha was the director of an Educational Training Organisation in England for ten years, where she was responsible for over 35 educational programmes across London.
+Prior to moving to Atlanta Marsha was the director of an Educational Training Organisation in England for ten years, where she was responsible for over 35 educational programmes at different locations across London.
 This included teaching special needs, theatre, English, designing core curriculum, working with disadvantaged students in drug rehabs, refugee and women’s centers, and psycho-ed. units.
 She was an External Educational Examiner, and Regional Assessor for Royal Society of Arts.
 As an actress she had the pleasure of being invited to perform for Cherie Blair CBE QC - who was then Britain's First Lady.
 Marsha studied acting and theatre at Brunel University, Royal Holloway and Bedford New College - University of London and completed her teacher training postgraduate degree at Middlesex University.
 She has five children and passionately believes in investing in young people, our next generation.

 Miss Marina trained with her father, Vladimir Levashev, a world famous Ballet Master, rehearsal director, teacher and principal dancer with the Russian Bolshoi Ballet.
 Marina apprenticed with the Bolshoi Ballet and Moiseyev Dance Co. and earned her degree in Fine Arts and Dance at the studio of the USSR State Folk and Character Dance Academy under the artistic direction of Igor Moiseyev.
 She apprenticed with the Bolshoi Ballet for two years.
 Marina then performed with Beroizka State Academic Choreographic Ensemble for 20 years, where she not only toured 30 different countries, but also was the Rehearsal Assistant for new company members as well as a classical ballet teacher in the Vagonova technique.
 She later helped found the Diagilev Center Ballet School in Moscow as the Ballet Mistress in 1990.
 In 1992, Marina moved to the United States and began working with The (then) Academy of Ballet Arts, which is now The British Academy of Performing Arts.